hsztul/satchel/docs/mvp-plan.md

 ## 4. Deployment Strategy

-- Utilize a CI/CD pipeline for automated testing and deployment.
-- Deploy the app on a scalable cloud platform such as Vercel for easy scaling.
+- Deploy the application on Vercel for hosting.
+- Set up GitHub Actions for continuous integration.
+- Implement automated testing pipeline for all code changes.
+- Configure deployments to trigger after successful testing with rollback capabilities.
 - Ensure secure deployment practices, particularly for user data protection.

 ---